FOSSEE/st-scripts/writing_python_scripts/script.rst

     else:
         print "The GCD function is wrong"

-Let us save the file as script.py in /home/fossee/gcd_script.py
+Let us save the file as script.py in ``/home/fossee/gcd_script.py``

-We shall run the script by doing
+We shall run the script by typing
 ::

     $ python /home/fossee/gcd_script.py

 We can see that the script is executed and everything is fine.

-What if we want to use the gcd function in some of our later scripts.
+What if we want to use the gcd function in some of our other scripts.
 This is also possible since every python file can be used as a module.

 But first, we shall understand what happens when you import a module.